How to Create and Use Preschool Assessment Forms

 Effective assessment practices can significantly streamline daycare management and operations.
 Centralized assessment data provides a clear overview of individual and group progress, helping you allocate resources efficiently, plan professional development, and ensure compliance with educational standards.
 It transforms subjective observations into organized, actionable insights, making your program run smoother.

-Assessments can be used at different points in the learning process to better understand what children know, their progress over time, and what they’ve learned.
+The three main types of child development assessments are formative, summative, and interim.
+Educators use these at different points in the learning process to understand what children know, track their progress over time, and measure what they have learned.
 Assessments types to consider include:

 • Formative: Use these assessments to help evaluate children during the learning process.